zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/codebuild/_index.md

 ---
-title: "Build and share Docker images using AWS CodeBuild and Graviton"
+title: Build and share Docker images using AWS CodeBuild and Graviton

-description: >
-    Learn how to build and share docker imsages using AWS CodeBuild on Arm servers.
+description: Learn how to build and share docker imsages using AWS CodeBuild on Arm servers.

 minutes_to_complete: 30

-who_is_this_for: >
-    Learning path for software developers interested in using AWS CodeBuild to automate container build tasks.
+who_is_this_for: Learning path for software developers interested in using AWS CodeBuild to automate container build tasks.

 learning_objectives:
     - Use a GitHub project and AWS CodeBuild to automate Docker image creation